david672orford/pub-tools/docs/subapp-khplayer.md

   **Make projectors always on top** and **Limit one fullscreen projector per screen**.
 * In the settings under **Audio** set the **Monitoring Device** to **Monitor of To-Zoom**.
 * In the settings under **Video** set the **Base (Canvas) Resolution** and **Output (Scaled) Resolution** to 1024x720.
+* TODO: Setting to prevent warning about exit with virtual camera running
-* Enable the OBS-Websocket plugin and copy the password into the config.py file of **Pub-Tools**.
+* Under **Tools** find the OBS-Websocket plugin and enable it
 * Under **Docks** uncheck **Audio Mixer** since we will not be using it.
 * Go to **Tools**, **Scripts** and add the following scripts from the **obs-scripts** directory of this project: